 if the Misdirected Payments cover less than 14 days’ supply; or

 if the Misdirected Payments relate to the period prior to the Misdirected Payment backstop.
-On 30 June each year, the Misdirected Payments backstop date will change to 30 June four years earlier for electricity and three years earlier for gas.
+On 30 June each year, the Misdirected Payments backstop date will change to 30 June three years earlier for electricity and gas.

 The Initiating Supplier shall ensure the claim only includes periods for which the Associated Supplier was registered to the RMP.
 The Associated Supplier may reject any claims where the ‘Claim Request From Date’ or the ‘Claim Request To Date’ is not included.